New complexity bounds for primal--dual interior-point algorithms in conic optimization

 This definition of $\cT$ corresponds to the set $\mathcal{T}_2$ from these earlier papers, where the subscript 2 was added to highlight the usage of second-order information on the barrier functions $F$ and $F_*$.

 The smallest value of $\xi$ for which the set $\cT(x,s;\xi)$ is nonempty for every pair $x\in\inte(K)$ and $s\in\inte(K^*)$ is denoted by $\xi_F$:

 The importance of these definitions lies in the complexity analysis in~\cite{Tuncel2001}.
-If $\xi_F$ is bounded above by an absolute constant, then the second-order algorithms in~\cite{Tuncel2001} and many other related algorithms based on primal--dual scalings are guaranteed to generate an $\epsilon$-optimal solution in $O\left(\vartheta^{1/2} \ln(1/\epsilon)\right)$ iterations.
+If $\xi_F$ is bounded above by an absolute constant (i.e., independent of the data of the problem instance, dimension of the cone $K$, and the parameter $\vartheta$ of the barrier function $F$), then the second-order algorithms in~\cite{Tuncel2001} and many other related algorithms based on primal--dual scalings are guaranteed to generate an $\epsilon$-optimal solution in $O\left(\vartheta^{1/2} \ln(1/\epsilon)\right)$ iterations.
 One of the key results in the theory of self-scaled barriers is the following. \begin{thm}(Nesterov and Todd~\cite{NT1997}, see Theorem 6.1 in~\cite{Tuncel2001}) For every symmetric cone $K$ and for every $\vartheta$-self-scaled barrier $F$ for $K$, we have

 Moreover, the Nesterov--Todd scaling is in $\cT(x,s;4/3)$ for every pair $x,s\in\inte(K)$. \end{thm}

 A unique property of the Nesterov--Todd scaling is that it has the form $T = F''(w)$ for some (unique) point $w\in\inte(K)$.
 For non-symmetric cones, no scaling of the form $T = F''(w)$ exists that satisfies the two requirements